mesonbuild/meson/docs/markdown/Subprojects.md

     calls, and those are meant to be used for sources that cannot be provided by the system, such as copylibs.

-    This option may be overriden by `--force-fallback-for` for specific dependencies.
+    This option may be overridden by `--force-fallback-for` for specific dependencies.

 * **--wrap-mode=forcefallback**